Jambiya: Yemeni jambiya

+Material

-The jambia handle often tells of the social status of the man who wears it.
-Jambias were often made with ivory handles.
+The jambiya handle often tells of the social status of the man who wears it.
+Jambiyas were often made with ivory handles.
 The manufacturers most often receive this material through smugglers, due to the international ban on the substance.
-As ivory has only ever had ornamental merit in such an application, those that recognize the jambia as a tool and/or weapon tend to prefer a hardwood handle anyway.
-Many street-side charlatans will proclaim to sell ivory-handled jambias whilst actually selling poorly-made blades with white plastic handles.
+As ivory has only ever had ornamental merit in such an application, those that recognize the jambiya as a tool and/or weapon tend to prefer a hardwood handle anyway.
+Many street-side charlatans will proclaim to sell ivory-handled jambiyas whilst actually selling poorly-made blades with white plastic handles.

 Qualities

-The most famous sort of the jambia is that which has a "saifani" or ivory handle.
-It has a dim yellowish lustre.
-The more translucent ivory will turn a yellow colour with age.
-This is called "saifani heart".
-Some of the ivory handles are called "asadi", when they turn into greenish yellow.
-When the handle becomes whitish yellow, it is called "zaraf".
-There is also an albasali (onionish), kind whose colour resembles that of a white onion.
+The most famous type of jambiya is that which has a saifani or ivory handle; it has a dim yellowish lustre.
+The more translucent ivory will turn a yellow colour with age and is called "saifani heart".
+Some of the ivory handles are called asadi when they turn into a greenish yellow.
+When the handle becomes whitish yellow, it is called zaraf.
+There is also an albasali ("onionish") kind, the colour of which resembles that of a white onion.

-The ivory handle jambia is often worn as a sign of high social status.
-They are typically used by most Yemeni people, except those in the city of Aden where most of them have given up using it.
-The Jambiya hasn't been specialized for a particular person in the country, but the valuable ones can be found with a particular persons, like judges, famous merchants and businessmen.
+The ivory handle jambiya is often worn as a sign of high social status.
+They are typically used by most Yemeni people, except those in the coastal cities of Aden and Mukalla where most of them have given up using it because it was banned during the rule of the Yemeni Socialist Party in South Yemen.
+The jambiya hasn't been reserved in use for a particular class of person in the country but the valuable ones can be found with particularly influential persons like judges, famous merchants and businessmen.

-Antique jambias that have been worn by historic persons can fetch exorbitant prices, like that of the Sheikh of the Bakils, Sheikh Al-Shaif, which goes back to Imam Yahya Muhammad Hamid ed-Din and was reported to have cost US$1,000,000 when bought in 1992.
+Antique jambiyas that have been worn by historically significant people can fetch exorbitant prices like that of the Sheikh of Bakil, Sheikh Al-Shaif, which goes back to Imam Yahya Muhammad Hamid ed-Din and was reported to have cost US$1,000,000 when bought in 1992.